 Vivien is an alumna of the Britten-Pears Young Artist Programme, British Youth Opera, and the Oxford Lieder Festival Mastercourse with Roger Vignoles.
-She is a Concordia Foundation Artist, a Tait Memorial Trust Awardee, and was selected as a finalist in the British Song Prize at London Song Festival.
+She is a Concordia Foundation Artist, a Tait Memorial Trust Awardee, and was selected as a finalist in the British Song Prize at the 2016 London Song Festival.
 She also runs a dementia-friendly concert series in central London called Songhaven, delivering professional concerts in a relaxed and welcoming atmosphere.

 “the acting honours among the women went to Vivien Conacher’s dippy Aunt Fidalma… a real comic grotesque… as well as vocal panache” – LIVE THEATRE UK